technofocus-pte/airdy/Lab 5/Lab 5.md

     executable flow to an Azure AI Foundry online endpoint.
 The client UI that is hosted in Azure App Service accesses the deployed flow.

+    >[!Alert] Please paste the code blocks to a note pad and then paste it to the Shell.

 ## Exercise 1: Complete the set up and Deploy the infrastructure

 ### Task 1: Register Resource providers and assign roles